Shatterstar: Publication history

 Shatterstar first appeared in The New Mutants #99 (March 1991), and was created by Fabian Nicieza and Rob Liefeld.
 He also appeared on a pin-up bonus cover in The New Mutants Annual #6 (July 1990) as part of a 'Vision to Come', predating his appearance in The New Mutants #99.

 Since his debut Shatterstar has mainly appeared in the original X-Force title, with some issues devoted solely to him.
 In 2005, the character was featured in his own limited series, X-Force: Shatterstar.
 Shatterstar became a member of X-Factor in X-Factor #45 (August 2009).

-Shatterstar also starred in a 5-issue solo-run in 2018 titled Shatterstar.
+Shatterstar also starred in a self-titled five-issue miniseries in 2018.

 Fictional character biography

-Shatterstar comes from the planet Mojoworld (about a century in the future, as opposed to the Mojoverse, which co-exists with the contemporary Earth dimension, making him a time traveler as well as a dimension-hopper), which is ruled by the alien tyrant Mojo.
-There, Shatterstar was created to be a slave; he claims to have had no parents, only a "gestation chamber".
-He was genetically engineered to have enhanced physical capabilities so he could serve as an arena gladiator.

-Shatterstar learned the arts of battle as a warrior in arenas on Mojoworld, where he participated in combats staged for Mojo's television programs.
-He developed a strong sense of honor and pride as a warrior, to combat the constant violence and death in his life.
-Eventually he escaped and joined the Cadre Alliance, the rebel group that sought to overthrow Mojo's dictatorship.
+Shatterstar is an artificial human from Mojo's planet Mojoworld a century in the future who was genetically engineered to serve as a gladiator.
+Eventually, he escaped and joined the Cadre Alliance, the rebel group that sought to overthrow Mojo's dictatorship.
 From there, he learned the Cadre's language and began taking part in missions.

 On one of these missions, Arize sent him back in time to Earth to find the X-Men and get their assistance in defeating and overthrowing Mojo.
 He did not find the X-Men though.
 Shatterstar was either teleported or traveled back in time to Earth at the point just before Cable reorganized the New Mutants into X-Force.
 At first, he battled Cable, Domino, and the New Mutants, but after they talked with him the mutants aided him against the Imperial Protectorate.
 With Cable's assurance that they would help him defeat Mojo (though with the use of time travel it was not urgent that they leave anytime soon) Shatterstar became a founding member of the new team, X-Force.

-With X-Force on their first mission, Shatterstar battled the Alliance of Evil, and first encountered the New Warriors.
-He battled Night Thrasher and Silhouette.
-With X-Force, the New Warriors, Moira MacTaggert's "Muir Island X-Men" team, and X-Factor, he battled Proteus.

-X-Force's next mission involved attacking the Mutant Liberation Front base, where Shatterstar battled Reaper.
-With X-Force and Spider-Man, he next battled Tom Cassidy and the Juggernaut.
-With X-Force, he battled the Toad's Brotherhood of Evil Mutants.